ChlodAlejandro/wikimedia-streams/README.md

 wikimedia-streams connects to Wikimedia's [Event Platform EventStreams](https://wikitech.wikimedia.org/wiki/Event_Platform/EventStreams) in order to serve real-time changes to Wikimedia wikis.
 This entire library is typed, which makes parameter handling well-documented and defined.

 ## Usage

+**Note for Toolforge users:** This package requires at least Node 12.x, which is not available on the [Toolforge Grid Engine](https://wikitech.wikimedia.org/wiki/Help:Toolforge/Grid).
+Use the Node 12.x Docker image (`toolforge-node12-sssd-base`) on Kubernetes or [nvm](https://github.com/nvm-sh/nvm).

 Create a new WikimediaStream with the following:

 ```ts